 Three weeks in our food box subscription from Marley Spoon.
-So far so good: here are some pics and review.
+So far, so good: here are some pics and review.

-We have tried some food box subscriptions the past couple of years (De Krat and Hello Fresh and some other foodie boxes), as it is rather convenient to get your shopping and recipes for a couple of days done at the same time, so you don’t have to get your inspiration going and shop well ahead in the weekend or do that last-minute at the supermarket every day after work.
+We have tried some food box subscriptions the past couple of years (De Krat and Hello Fresh and some other foodie boxes), as it is rather convenient to get your shopping and recipes for a couple of days done at the same time.
+Consequently, you don’t have to get your inspiration going and shop well ahead in the weekend or do that last-minute at the supermarket every day after work.

 - not being able to choose what recipes and/or ingredients you would get